frxyt/docker-molecule-dind/README.md

 ![GitHub issues](https://img.shields.io/github/issues/frxyt/docker-molecule-dind.svg)
 ![GitHub last commit](https://img.shields.io/github/last-commit/frxyt/docker-molecule-dind.svg)

-> This image packages Cron, Docker, Python, OpenSSH-Server, Sudo and SystemD.
+> This image packages Cron, Docker, Logrotate, Python, OpenSSH-Server, Sudo and SystemD.
 > It can be used to test Ansible deployments using Docker within Molecule Docker.
+> The aim of this image is to be as close as possible as a random VM Debian Buster box that can be found on any cloud hosting provider.

 * Docker Hub: https://hub.docker.com/r/frxyt/molecule-dind
 * GitHub: https://github.com/frxyt/docker-molecule-dind